aplbrain/repetir/README.md

 Thus far the tool works as a repository hub that fascilitates the use of data processing workflows by composing a set of docker containers that include: a DVID instance in which pre-selected data is loaded into, and a python script or exposed Jupyter notebook in which the workflow lives, and which can immidiatey communicate with the DVID instance.

-Addtionally, `repetir` allows you to then use [intern](https://github.com/jhuapl-boss/intern) to upload data to your existing instance of DVID to run the same workflow with your personal data.
+Addtionally, `repetir` allows you to use [intern](https://github.com/jhuapl-boss/intern) to upload data from within the jupyter notebook to your existing instance of DVID.
+This fasciliates result comparison between the pre-selected published data set and your personal data.
 > Information on how to use the `intern` SDK can be found [here](https://github.com/jhuapl-boss/intern). `intern` (Integrated Toolkit for Extensible and Reproducible Neuroscience) is a Python 2/3 module that enables big-data neuroscience.

 ## repetir xbrain <img src="https://github.com/aplbrain/repetir/blob/master/images/docker2.png" width="200" height="100" align="right"/>